pdsink/pdsink/docs/README.md

 You should create `pd_config.h` in a searchable path of your project.
 It will be loaded automatically to configure the library.
-As an alternative - you can set all variables via `-D` option, but that's more tedious.
+As an alternative - you can set all variables via the `-D` option, but that's more tedious.

-Config is used for:
+The configuration is used for:

-- Selecting built-in driver
+- Selecting built-in drivers
 - Providing log mapping and activating desired log levels in modules.
 See examples and [pd_log.h](../src/pd_log.h) for available options.